thomas694/bulk-downloader-for-reddit_with-saved-hashes/README.md

   - It is only applied on windows systems or with restriction scheme set to windows
   - The following options are available: ascii (default), unicode and unicode_no_emojis

+#### --fail-fast

+When a download error occurs, it will only wait 5 seconds and do one retry (by default it waits 60 seconds multiple times).
+In case of a "[Errno 11001] getaddrinfo failed" or "[WinError 10061] No connection could be made because the target machine actively refused it" error, it fails immediately.

 ### How to install this version?

 Follow the steps in the first two boxes of the official documentation ["Preparing the environment for development"](docs/CONTRIBUTING.md#preparing-the-environment-for-development).